 This federal efficiency rating change requires people who own homes built before 2000 to – when the time comes to install a new furnace – have models installed with a minimum of 90 percent Annualized Fuel Utilization Efficiency, or AFUE.
 Simply put, a model with a 90 AFUE rating turns 90 cents of every dollar spent on heating costs directly into heat.
-This vastly reduces the amount of wasted energy, and saves on energy bills in the long run.
+This vastly reduces the amount of wasted energy and saves on energy bills in the long run.

 Information on the New Furnace Efficiency Law in Northeast Ohio

-If your home was built in the year 2000 or later, than you probably don’t have to worry about the new mandate, because your home was more than likely outfitted with a furnace that is already 90 AFUE or higher (the highest rated furnace on the market has an AFUE rating of 98.5).
+If your home was built in the year 2000 or later than you probably don’t have to worry about the new mandate, because your home was more than likely outfitted with a furnace that is already 90 AFUE or higher (the highest rated furnace on the market has an AFUE rating of 98.5).

-But just because you have an older home, that does not in any way mean that you will be forced into purchasing a new furnace by the May 1, 2013 deadline.
+But just because you have an older home, which does not in any way mean that you will be forced into purchasing a new furnace by the May 1, 2013, deadline.
 All this means is that if you are in a home built before 2000 and you need a new furnace, the new furnace will have to comply with the mandate.
 You will not have to rip out your perfectly functioning older furnace and put in a new model.